Siyavula/moodle-styleguide/README.md

 ## Setting up your linter

-The linter recommended for moodle development is PHP Codesniffer.
+The linter recommended for moodle development is PHP Sniffer.
 PHP Sniffer is a tool used to analyse PHP code using a set of rules.
 In many cases these rules can be used to automatically fix the errors they identify.

 ### The following are the steps to set up PHP Codesniffer: